annemuriuki/Wapi_website/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**Note**: This item is also licensed under the Envato Market Standard License for marketplace distribution.
+See [license.txt](license.txt) for full Envato license details.

 ## 🤝 Support

 For support and questions: